erina633/bayesianSWcontinuous/README.md

 •	Model 2:

-The design matrix is generated using the SAS software.
+The design matrix is generated using the SAS software and the design matrices are stored in the "design_mat" folder.
 We give brief description of the R files below:

 1. model1_power_bayesian